South Central Rocks Rock Climbing

 This area of the Maze is filled with fairly low problems or traverses with generally good landings.
 Easy for the ankles, especially with a crash pad.

 From the parking area, head south up the main dirt road, then left up the first faint road, and follow this up the hill as it parallels the rocks that are on the left.
 When you come to a hill crest (about 3 minute walk), head east (left) and follow a trail that hugs the side of the rocks for a minute or two to a bunch of boulders.
 The area can be identified by an overhanging ledgey jug haul (Southern Discomfort), a triangle-shaped boulder (Breaking Point), and a square boulder with a large jug pocket a foot from the top (Slot Machine).
 Also, if you continue just past this, a long roof traverse is around the corner a bit (Muscle Corner).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for South Central Rocks:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for South Central Rocks:

 Featured Route For South Central Rocks

 This burly beast-of-a-problem is located within ten feet of Erica's Arete on a huge boulder.
 The potential for a very serious, life-threatening fall is...well, very serious.
 I debated on whether placing a couple of bolts mid-way up this monstrous boulder problem (thus the name "Little Monster"), but chose to err on the side of the strictest of ethics, since most people trying this will be a solid 5.13d climber and, of course, have at least three spotters and three crash pads (note: in the phot...[more]
 Browse More Classics in South Dakota